Kllush/BentoGrid/README.md

 This project is my way of making sure I follow through and build a solid foundation for future web development work. 🚀

 # Day 1

+I succesfully made a repo, cloned it, and commit changes.
+I also added a new SSHkey.
+I still have a couple of things I need to polish but so far it is a good progress.